 Why your child’s self-esteem is important

 Positive self-esteem for teens is important as it allows them to try new things, take healthy risks and solve problems.
-It gives them a solid foundation for their learning and development and will set them up for a healthy and positive future.
+In turn, their learning and development will be productive and will set them up for a healthy and positive future.
 A young person with healthy self-esteem is more likely to display positive behavioural characteristics, such as:

 - acting independent and mature